alexeyklyukin/rev4/README.md

 ![rev4 app with HA PostgreSQL on K8s](res/k8s.png)

-Note that it doesn't show the intial deployment via the K8s job, as I hit the limit on the number of objects on lucidchart diagram free layet.
+Note that it doesn't show the intial deployment via the K8s job, as I hit the limit on the number of objects on lucidchart diagram free layer.

 In production environment one would preferrably use CI/CD or github hooks instead of deploying the setup manually.